speechbrain/speechbrain/recipes/DVoice/ASR/CTC/README.md

-# DVoice ASR with CTC based Seq2Seq models.
+# [DVoice](https://dvoice.ma) ASR with CTC based Seq2Seq models.
-This folder contains scripts necessary to run an ASR experiment with the DVoice dataset: [DVoice Homepage](https://www.dvoice.ma/)
+This folder contains scripts necessary to run an ASR experiment with the DVoice dataset: [download](https://drive.google.com/file/d/1CmFVZCJDSPpGac8RLSkJc5aYl-hTvnwW/view?usp=sharing)

 # Data preparation
 DVoice attempts to provide automatic voice processing solutions for African languages and dialects.
 We use preprocessing techniques including voice augmentation to fill the data gap for each language.